-Violation Type Violation Date Explanation Corrective Action Disinfectant Level Quarterly Operating Report (DLQOR).
-4/1/2022- 6/30/2022 We failed to test our drinking water for the contaminant and period indicated.
+Violation Type Violation Date Explanation Corrective Action Disinfectant Level Quarterly Operating Report (DLQOR) 1/1/2022- 3/31/2022 The previous owner failed to test our drinking water for the contaminant and period indicated.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
-CSWR has implemented policies to ensure testing and reporting schedules are being met.
+CSWR has implemented new policies to ensure proper testing and reporting is performed.